joaomrsouza/better-extension-manager/README.md

 ## Known Issues

 - While trying to install/uninstall several (100+) extensions at once, it **may** get stuck.
 A workaround its just execute the command again **after a window reload**.
 You can follow the resolution in this issue [#1](https://github.com/joaomrsouza/extension-manager/issues/1)
-- It's possible that when uninstalling extensions it get stuck while trying to resolve the extensions dependencies to uninstall everything correctly.
-You can follow the resolution in this issue [#2](https://github.com/joaomrsouza/extension-manager/issues/2)

 ## Release Notes

-### 1.0.0
+### 1.1.0 - 2023-07-14

-Release of extension manager.
+#### Fixed

+- It may get stuck when trying to resolve extension dependency.
+Issue [#2](https://github.com/joaomrsouza/extension-manager/issues/2).
+- Escaping from the confirmation dialog was not working how it should.

+#### Added

+- `extension-manager.removeGlobalExtensionsFromWorkspace` command.